StellaWangGitHub/S-P-500-Stock-Market-Prediction/README.md

 Update:

-• Not a good idea to use LSTM on the dataset since the dataset is not large enough.
+• Not a good idea to use LSTM on the dataset since the dataset is not large enough and if we do so, it will have overfitting problem.

 • Use Keras, detected anomalies and code will be uploaded.